hashicorp/terraform-provider-aws/website/docs/r/appstream_user.html.markdown

 * `last_name` - (Optional) Last name, or surname, of the user.
 * `message_action` - (Optional) Action to take for the welcome email that is sent to a user after the user is created in the user pool.
 If you specify `SUPPRESS`, no email is sent.
 If you specify `RESEND`, do not specify the `first_name` or `last_name` of the user.
 If the value is null, the email is sent.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `arn` - ARN of the appstream user.
+* `created_time` - Date and time, in UTC and extended RFC 3339 format, when the user was created.
+* `enabled` - Specifies whether the user in the user pool is enabled.
+* `id` - Unique ID of the appstream user.
+* `status` - Status of the user in the user pool.

 ## Import